smartcontractkit/external-adapters-js/packages/composites/bsol-price/README.md

-# Chainlink BSol-price Composite Adapter
+# Chainlink bSOL-price Composite Adapter

-This EA pulls the price of BSol/USD.
-It works by querying multiple Solana contracts to derive the price of BSol/StSOL, fetching the price of StSOL/USD from a source data provider and finally multiplying the two to arrive at a price for BSol/USD.
+This EA pulls the price of bSOL/USD.
+It works by querying multiple Solana contracts to derive the price of bSOL/stSOL, fetching the price of stSOL/USD from a source data provider and finally multiplying the two to arrive at a price for bSOL/USD.
 Internally it uses two other EAs namely the `solana-view-function` and `token-allocation` external adapters.

 ## Configuration